Guardianship Services in Ann Arbor & Tecumseh

 Reporting all findings back to the court and communicating openly and honestly with the court in order to make the right decisions that will meet the needs of the incapacitated person.

-If you need help or advice about any aspect of your role as guardian, our attorneys can bring clarity to the situation.
+If you are involved in a dispute with other family members regarding the estate of a loved one, our attorneys can help bring clarity to the situation.
 We will sit down with you and explain your options in plain and simple terms.
 And we will offer sound and practical legal advice so you can make an informed decision.
-Ultimately, you are in the best position to decide how to manage your loved one’s affairs.
+If necessary, we can facilitate a dialog among the parties and help you to agree on a resolution.
+Ultimately, you are in the best position to decide how to manage your affairs.
 Our attorneys are trusted advisors who will make sure you have all of the information you need to proceed with confidence.